-Thirty significant waterways have been identified in the Southern Labrador Region, including the Mary's Harbour region.
+Thirty significant waterways have been identified in the Southern Labrador Region, including the St. Lewis region.
 The coastline is barren, with bedrock outcrop and stunted shrubs.
 Despite the apparent abundance of potential habitat, dedicated surveys of over 600 km of potential habitat on 13 river sections revealed no Harlequin Ducks.
 As a result of public observations, approximately five breeding pairs are estimated within the river sections of this Region.

-St. Peter's Bay however is the traditional molting area for Harlequin Ducks along the south Labrador coast from late June through August.
+St. Peter's Bay is another traditional molting area for Harlequin Ducks along the south Labrador coast from late June through August.
 In the summer of 2004, boat surveys by the Canadian Wildlife Service counted 66 Harlequin Ducks near the St. Peter's Bay Islands.